 I own a 30-person electrical contracting company in Los Angeles, in business since 1979.
 I’m semi-retired now, which means I maybe spend 5-10 hours per week on the business, mostly because I still enjoy interacting with my great employees.
 In 2020 I attained a goal I had set many years earlier – financial independence.
 I still get an income from my company of a few hundred thousand dollars each year, which is one of the reasons I doubt I’ll ever sell the company.
 At this point, because of my great customers and excellent staff, it’s a money-making machine, whether I work any particular day or not.
 So why would I want to sell it?

-I’ve just finished writing the first draft of a book that covers many aspects of starting, expanding, or salvaging a contracting business.
-Before publishing it, I’m happy to make it available at no charge for my Electrician Talk friends.
-I am putting it on the internet for free for a short period of time, hoping to get any constructive feedback you wish that could help me improve the final draft.
+I’ve just finished writing the final draft of a book that covers many aspects of starting, expanding, or salvaging a contracting business.
+Before publishing the book on Amazon, I’m happy to make it available at no charge the my contractor friends.
+I am putting it on the internet for free for a short period of time, hoping to get any constructive feedback you wish that could help me improve this final draft.

-To read the first draft of the book for free, please click the button below to signup.
+To read the final draft of the book for free, please click the button below to signup.